loganlITL/chrome_driver_updater/readme.txt

 finished functionality, downloads the chromedriver.exe to the downloads folder. try and excepts included to handle errors gracefully cleaned up code and elimnated unnessecary lines & excess print lines

+fixed bug where version in api was not matching length of z fixed bug where chromedriver was not checking version correctly

+issues:api download obtains faulty file from url. however, if done manually, the link gets the correct version
+idea: maybe the chrome driver isnt extracted properly and is still compressed, hence it is smaller and errors occur?